hasibzunair/simsyn/README.md

     </em>
 </p>

+### Why though?

+Some possible use-cases are:

+1. Generate synthetic images/datasets of objects or concepts that are not known (i.e. don't know the prompt)
+2. Could be a form of art therapy, you give the image as an artist, get to see more images of the same kind

 ### How does it work?

 Given an input image, a `text` is generated which describes the image using an Image-To-Text model.
 Next, this `text` is used as a prompt to synthesize new `images` (hopefully similar to the input!) by using a Text-To-Image generative model.
 See flow chart below.